 A referral for an autism evaluation may be indicated when the District or Campus Personnel working with the student and/or the parent of the student suspects the student is exhibiting social and behavioral characteristics of autism.
 An evaluation for a student suspected of being a student with autism often includes the following areas: academic achievement, adaptive behavior, autism screening, cognition, developmental, emotional, and behavioral, functional behavioral, motor, sensory, social relationships, speech language, and transition/vocational.
-A multi-disciplinary team will complete the evaluation for AU, which may include, as appropriate, an educational diagnostician, a LSSP, a Speech/Language Pathologist, and/or an Occupational Therapist.
+A multi-disciplinary team will complete the evaluation for AU, which may include, as appropriate, an educational diagnostician, a School Psychologist/LSSP, a Speech/Language Pathologist, and/or an Occupational Therapist.
 The multi-disciplinary team should collaborate to create an evaluation plan to identify the procedures/assessments to be used in each area of the evaluation, to identify the person(s) responsible for collecting the data, to set a date for a follow-up discussion to review the data, and to make recommendations as to how the report will be integrated into one report.
 The resulting FIE should present a coherent rationale to either support or negate a recommendation for special education eligibility as a student with AU and rule out alternative educational disorders and environmental explanations for the student's observed behavioral and/or academic difficulties.
+The written report will include specific recommendations for communication, social interaction, and positive behavioral interventions and strategies.